ytaki0801/btLISP/README.md

 (a y z)
 ```

 I do not put VM codes derived from `bt-comp.scm` on purpose.
-Enjoy to bootstrap!
+Enjoy bootstrapping!

 ## `blSECD.py`,`blSECD.c`: A SECD-style Virtual Machine implementation

-The specification of the VM is a SECD-style but customized to btLISP minimum Scheme-subset as possible.
+The specification of the VM is a [SECD-style](https://en.wikipedia.org/wiki/SECD_machine) but customized to be minimum as possible to enjoy bootstrapping.

 ### Sample Codes